28 Aug Exercising with Endometriosis

 - High-impact exercises eg. Running/burpees

 That’s not to say you can never return to high-impact exercise, however your body will require some rest and recovery to allow itself to heal while reducing these guarding postures!

-It is always best to start slowly when experiencing pain or discomfort, or after surgery.
-It is always best to seek the guidance of an Accredited Exercise Physiologist to help return you to the exercise that you love to do – and help you to manage your symptoms going forward!
+It’s always best to start slowly if you’re experiencing pain or discomfort, or after surgery.
+It’s also best to seek the guidance of an Accredited Exercise Physiologist to help return you to the exercise that you love to do – and help you to manage your symptoms going forward!